CiottiGiorgio/algorand-smc/README.md

 against a local database is easy to do.

 ### LogicSignature
+Alice's payments to Bob happens through the use of a lsig.
+Alice signs a delegation to submit a transaction with Bob as the recipient, Alice as the closeout and the amount defined in the latest lsig.

-Alice's refund condition happens through the use of a lsig.
+Alice's refund condition also happens through the use of a lsig.
 The msig account must delegate the authority executing the refund transaction to Alice alone.
 Following Algorand terminology, msig becomes a delegating account and Alice the delegated account.

-This lsig is TEAL code signed by the msig account (in turn, both Alice and Bob since they are the participants of the msig).
+These lsigs are TEAL code signed by the msig account (in turn, both Alice and Bob since they are the participants of the msig).

 ### Communication protocol
 Both parties should exchange as little information as possible in the Layer-2.